mdomm418-lgtm/RunningBackFantasyPointDistribution/README.md

 ## Development Setup

-If you want to edit the code or run it from the source, follow these steps.
+If you want to edit the code or run it from the source, follow these steps:

 ### 1. Install uv
 This project relies on uv to manage dependencies.
 If you don't have it installed, run the following command in PowerShell: